Afudu/P9_OpenClassroom/README.md

 ## Summary
-This project consists of developing for **LITReview**, an up-and-coming startup, a secure web app that will allow users to request and publish reviews of books and articles.
+This project consists of developing for **LITReview**, an up-and-coming startup, a secure web application that will allow users to request and publish reviews of books and articles.

-The app needs to be created as an MVP (minimum viable product) using the Django framework.
-The focus will therefore be more on the backend, with the frontend being a clean and minimal UI matching the wireframes provided.
+The application is created as an MVP (minimum viable product) focusing is on the backend, with the frontend being a clean and minimal UI matching the wireframes provided.

 ## Features
+the application guarantees the following functionalities:
-1. **Sign up and Log in:** to the application.
+1. **Sign up and Log in:** Users can register log into to the application.
-2. **Create a Ticket:** To request a review of a book/article.
+2. **Create a Ticket:** They can create tickets to request a review.
-3. **Create Review:** In response to created tickets.
+3. **Create Review:** They can add a review to created tickets.
-4. **Create a Ticket and Review:** As part of one-step process.
+4. **Create Ticket and Review:** They can create a ticket and review in one-step process.
-5. **View Feed:** Of own tickets, reviews, and responses to own tickets.
+5. **Feed:** They can view own tickets, reviews, and responses to own tickets.
-6. **Edit Own Posts:** View, edit, update or delete own tickets and reviews.
+6. **Posts:** They can view, edit, update or delete own tickets and reviews.
-7. **Follow:** Other users by entering their username.
+7. **Follow and Unfollow:** They can follow other users by entering their username, and unfollow whoever they want.
-8. **Unfollow:** Whoever they want.
-9. **Logout:** They can log out of the system.
+8. **Logout:** They can log out of the system.

 ## Technologies Used
 - **Programming Language:** Python, HTML, CSS, Javascript.